Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-homepage.md

 ---
 slug: species-homepage
 title: Species homepage
-description: How to navigate the species homepage
+description: How to navigate the genome homepage
 ---

 # Species homepage